mage2tv/magento-cache-clean/readme.md

 * it probably is a good idea to turn on all Magento caches `bin/magento cache:enable` to get the full benefit.

-## Rationale

-This utility aims to improve the Magento developer experience by shortening the feedback loop during development through automating the removal of affected cache sections after file changes.

-**Assumptions:**

-1. Magento uses caching a lot and is faster when the caches are warm.
-2. As a developer I want a quick feedback loop.
-3. Rebuilding the cache takes longer than cleaning the cache

-To support the above assumptions, I want to only clean the cache segments I really have to after making some changes.

-For example, if I make a change to a template, I only want to flush the `block_html` and `full_page` caches, not the `config` or `layout` caches.

-Thinking about what cache types need to be cleaned after a change and typing the exact command takes time, and it also gets very repetitive, so many developers simply nuke the whole cache after every change.

-Automating selective cache cleaning improves the developer experience.

 ## Known issues